 - Flight delays into Dar es Salaam are extremely common.
 Leave enough time between landing and catching your internal flight.
 They also once lost our bags.
 In your hand luggage take you anti-malaria tablets, a change of clothing and swimming costume.

-Another option is to take the local ferry (MV Bacara) costing 16,000 TSH (roughly $8 one way).
-It is not uncommon for the ferry to be grounded for repair and, although there are smaller private boats that do the crossing, it is not advised to take these as they have no safety measures on board.
+Another option is to take the local government-run ferry (MV Bacara) costing 16,000 TSH (roughly $8 one way).
+It is not uncommon for the ferry to be grounded for repair.
+There are also private boats available (roughly $25 a crossing) although I can’t provide any insight into their reliability or safety.

 Mafia Island is very small.
 If you are staying in Kilindoni, everything is within walking distance.
-In the centre is the main road and a market.
-From here, the airport is 5 minutes (walk), the port 5 minutes and a swimmable beach 15 minutes, with all restaurants and bars (there aren’t many!) sat in between.
+In the centre, there is the main road and a market.
+From here, the airport is 5 minutes (walk), the port 5 minutes and a swimmable beach 15 minutes walk, with all restaurants and bars (there aren’t many!) sitting in between these places.

-To travel to the marine park, on the other side of the Island, it takes half an hour and you will need a taxi, although if you do a tour a transfer will be included.
+To travel to the marine park, on the other side of the Island, it takes half an hour and you will need a taxi.
+If you do a tour a transfer will be included.
 Most of the accommodation on the island will also come and pick you up from the airport if you ask.